-If you are selected for testing and you are under 18 years of age, or you have difficulty with English, we strongly recommend that a third party or representative (for example, your parent, your coach or whoever you are comfortable with) be with you during notification and the sample collection session.
-The Doping Control Officer or Chaperone notifies you first, and then with your permission, notifies the third party.
+If you are selected for testing and you are under 18 years of age, you will be required to have a third-party or representative (for example, your parent, your coach or whoever you are comfortable with) to be with you during notification and the sample collection session.
+If you do not have anyone to perform this role, another Chaperone or the Doping Control Officer will take on this role and observe the process.
 In the case of an athlete with an intellectual impairment, it is a requirement that a third party be notified at the same time as the athlete.

-If the third party tries to hinder the notification process, this may be considered an anti-doping rule violation, and can lead to a sanction for the third party.
+If the athlete's representative or third party tries to hinder the notification process, this may be considered an anti-doping rule violation, and can lead to a sanction for the third party.
 Anti-doping rule violations don't just relate to athletes; they apply to support personnel as well.